greg-raven/Uncommon-Sense/_drafts/staging.md

 When you or I write a check there must be sufficient funds in our account to cover that check, but when the Federal Reserve writes a check, it is creating money.
 Boston Federal Reserve Bank

-[M]onopoly profits exist over the long run only when the government guarantees them, as in utilities and cable.
-And for concentration of market power, no robber baron can hold a candle to the U.S. government ....
-The hugest concentration of market power in this country does not lie with the likes of Rupert Murdoch or Bill Gates, but with government itself ...
-No private company, no matter how huge or wealthy, could possibly have as much widespread power over the function of American markets as government does.
-And this power is exercised with essential unseriousness ....
-And unlike business attempts to make money, which necessarily involve selling something to a willing consumer, government's market manipulations require forcing people into situations --- whether paying for cars or food, paying for R&D or new technologies, or selling off a part of their company --- that they would not have wanted to be in but for the government's ham-handed threat of force ...
-Nothing could serve the workings of the marketplace better than [government] leaving it.
-Brian Doherty

 Be a lamp unto yourself.
 Work out your liberation with diligence.
 Buddha